npnpatidar/rajasthan/docs/RAS/9_Ethical_Decision_Making.md

     *   **Rights Approach:** Choose the option that protects the rights of all and does not violate anyone's rights.
     *   **Justice Approach:** Choose the impartial and just option.
 Treat equals equally.
     *   **Approach of Universal Good:** Select decision that ensures the welfare of all ( *Sarvodaya*, *Antyodaya*, *Lok Sangrah*).
-    *   **Virtue Approach:** Make decisions according to virtues like empathy, wisdom, courage, compassion, temperance, etc. (Plato).
+    *   **Virtue Approach:** Make decisions according to virtues like empathy, wisdom, courage, compassion, temperance, etc.

 ## 3. Social Justice